-"What Happened to the Functional Family?: Defining and Defending Alternative Households Before and Beyond Same-Sex Marriage," in The Intimate State: Gender, Sexuality, and Governance in Modern U.S. History, edited by Margot Canaday, Nancy Cott, and Robert Self, forthcoming
+"What Happened to the Functional Family?: Defining and Defending Alternative Households Before and Beyond Same-Sex Marriage," in Intimate States: Gender, Sexuality, and Governance in Modern US History, edited by Margot Canaday, Nancy Cott, and Robert Self, forthcoming August 2021

 In 1985 Roseann Baer sued the Town of Brookhaven, Long Island, after she was charged with violating a local zoning ordinance restricting the number of unrelated people who could live together in a single-family residential zone.
 At the time, Baer was living with her three sons, and renting out two rooms to four women with psychiatric disabilities, for whom she cooked and cared.
 The town ordinance was initially upheld, but, in 1989, the New York State Court of Appeals struck it down, observing that the town could not restrict the number of people in a “functionally-equivalent family,” simply because they were unrelated by blood, marriage, or adoption.
 The Baer case, and the language of the “functionally equivalent family,” was cited as precedent in the ACLU’s argument for another New York appellate a few months later in 1989, in the case of Braschi v.
 Stahl and Associates--the first time a state court recognized a gay couple as a family.
 But while the Braschi case has been recognized as a crucial turning point in the legal recognition of gay and lesbian relationships, Baer v.
 Town of Brookhaven and the language of the “functional family” has largely been forgotten.
 This essay revisits the case of Baer v.
 Town of Brookhaven and related zoning cases from the 1980s in order to reconsider the social and legal history of “non-traditional” families since the 1970s, and how this history connects with and diverges from better-known battles around same-sex marriage.